Questions and school responses

 - We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence.

 We have a zero tolerance approach to bullying in the school which addresses the causes of bullying as well as dealing with negative behaviours.
 Our SMSC programme also looks to develop emotional and social development.
 Relevant staff are trained to support medical needs and all staff receive First Aid training.
 We have a Medical policy in place.
-Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions, is fully understood and in place by all staff.
+Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions, is fully understood and in place by all staff and consists of 3 rules: “Be Ready, Be Respectful and Be Safe.”
 Learner voice is central to our ethos and this is encouraged in a variety of ways, including our School Council and annual pupil questionnaires.

 What specialist services and expertise are available at or accessed by the school?

 Our staff receive regular training and all our teachers are fully qualified.
 We encourage our staff to regularly update their skills and knowledge.
 We have a number of established relationships with professionals in health and social care and these are recorded on our provision map.
 At times it may be necessary to consult with outside agencies to receive their more specialised expertise.
 All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention against cost, to ensure a value for money service.
 We hold meetings where professionals from outside the school are invited to attend.
 During these meetings we may discuss individual cases where it is felt support above and beyond what the school is able to offer is necessary.
 In these cases parents will be consulted and consent sought so that agencies are able to work in supporting the overall development of the young person.
 Information is shared with parents to ensure that we can all support the child as effectively as possible.
 Advice from outside agencies is incorporated into children’s SEND Support Arrangements document and intervention programmes.